SFDO-Community-Sprints/summit-events-app-documentation/docs/standard-features/create-a-host/Assign_Host_to_Appointment_Record.md

 # Assigning Hosts

 Event Hosts work in conjunction with registrant's appointment records to allow event managers to assign hosts to appointments.
-This can be help the event manager understand how many people are assgined to each campus tour guide or how many individuals are assigned to a table.
+This is helpful in that it allows the event manager to understand how many people are assgined to each campus tour guide or how many individuals are assigned to a table.

 ## Assigning a Host to a Registrant's Appointment Record